AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    request a package, you are asking rez for any version within this request, although rez will aim to give you the latest possible version.

-   .. hint:: For more details on request syntax, see :ref:`package requests`.
+   .. hint:: For more details on request syntax, see :ref:`package-requests-concept`.

    .. code-block:: python